 Deep Six is one of the more exciting dive sites at The Similan Islands in Thailand.
-It got its name from being deep (obviously) and at Island 6, which was renamed Island 7.
+It got its name from being deep (obviously) and at Island 6, which was later renamed Island 7.
 The dive site is not for beginners, and can even be challenging for intermediate-level scuba divers.
 However, those who are able to dive here are sure to be impressed with the topography, visibility and wonderfully diverse marine life.

 - It's deep

 - Excellent visibility